 The Essendon Choral Society is a non-profit choir based in the community of Moonee Valley.
 We have been performing in and around Moonee Valley since 1979.

-We are a mixed amateur choir of 20-35 singers, of all ages.
+We are an adult mixed non-audition community choir of 20-35 singers, of all ages.
 We perform a variety of sacred and secular works - usually holding two concerts each year, in addition to a regular performance of Handel's Messiah in December.

 Rehearsals are on Tuesday nights from 7.15 pm